Two counts added to clarify UBS "rogue trader" indictment

-LONDON (Reuters) - Accused UBS UBSN.VX rogue trader Kweku Adoboli pleaded not guilty on Friday to two new counts of false accounting that were added to the indictment six weeks into his trial.
+LONDON, Oct 26 (Reuters) - Accused UBS rogue trader Kweku Adoboli pleaded not guilty on Friday to two new counts of false accounting that were added to the indictment six weeks into his trial.

 The two new counts were added to help clarify the case for the jury.
 There are now six counts in total, two of fraud and four of false accounting.